calam1/istio_circuit_breaker/README.md

 100 90533    0 90533    0     0  9823k      0 --:--:-- --:--:-- --:--:-- 10.7M

-## Example of one bad server and one good server
+## Example of one bad server and one good server and no gateway defined - the checked in code has a gateway you can just remove it and any reference to it.
+Not sure if it is a good idea to not have a gateway defined.
+Will need to read up on that.

 # delete the old deployment we ran above
 kubectl delete -f deployment/deployment.yml -n circuitbreaker